MitchGTV/masc/README.md

-# MASC
+# MASC 2606

-Laravel Website for Regency Consultancy Energy Group.
+Laravel Website for MASC 2606

-### How to install regency for development
+### How to install masc for development

 ### Run the commands listed below in the order they are displayed.